 Garnish with chocolate shavings.
 Oooh!

-For many more holiday recipes – martinis, cocktails, desserts and more – visit our website and click the “Recipes” tab.
+For many more holiday recipes – martinis, cocktails, desserts and more – don’t forget to visit our website and click the “Recipes” tab.
 You’ll find our ever-popular Mulled Cherry Wine recipe there as well.
 Happy feasting, everyone!

 On another front, we can still help you with your Christmas shopping list!
 Right through to December 23rd, we’ll be offering our Fruit Wine gift packs at Calgary Farmers Market.
-And there’s still plenty of time to pick up a bottle of fruit wine or dessert wine at 10% off, all packaged up with a nice ribbon.
-Ranging from off-dry combos through to the sweet varieties, they sell for $35.00 to $40.00 and are the perfect hostess gift or Christmas gift for the foodie or wine lover on your list.
+And there’s still plenty of time to pick up a bottle of fruit wine or dessert wine at your local wine store. (www.fieldstonefruitwines.com/find-us).
+Unique wines are the perfect hostess gift or Christmas gift for the foodie or wine lover on your list.
 Shop different and shop local!

 So however you use fruit wines this holiday season – simple sipping, with your turkey feast or mixed into great recipies – we hope you enjoy them while relaxing with friends and family.